|

 Hill which lies between Kenilworth and Warwick.
 The barons who engineered

-the execution were led by Thomas Earl of Lancaster.
+the execution were led by Thomas earl of Lancaster.

 Here at Blacklow, prophetically already known